ckcollab/ckcollab/_posts/2020-11-22-Websockets-and-the-frontend.md

 ## Full Example

-I've added a bit more code to perfect things a bit.
+I've added a bit more code to clean things up a bit.

 ```jsx
 import React, { useEffect, useState } from 'react';